CiaranMoran27/pands-project2021/README.md

 <br/>

 __Boxplot Analysis:__ <br/>
-In addition to the analyis already performed it was considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
+In addition to the histogram already performed it was considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
 The boxplot came to mind as a suitable plotting method as it displays the data distribution in a standardized way and yields information on the symmetry and outliers in the dataset (see Plot 3 [FX*]).

 <br/>
  <!--- Plot 3 --->